KTang603/JID_4347_ATLSFW_App_Enhancement/README.md

 # Enhanced ATLSFW Mobile Application 🌿

-The **Enhanced ATLSFW Mobile Application** expands on the original app's mission to engage users with sustainable fashion.
-This version introduces a foundation for future enhancements while retaining the core functionality of user education and engagement through articles and community features.
+The **Enhanced ATLSFW Mobile Application** builds upon the original app's mission of engaging users with sustainable fashion.
+This version establishes a foundation for future upgrades while preserving its core focus on user education and interaction through articles and community-driven features.

 # Installation Guide